Nightingale (musical): Synopsis

-The Emperor of China is powerful and wealthy, but isolated from the world around him.
-He hears that the most beautiful thing in his country is the song of the nightingale (though a dull-looking bird), and he has a beautiful maid bring the bird to him.
-The nightingale becomes popular, and when the Emperor almost dies, the nightingale's song brings him back to life.
-Soon, the nightingale and the Emperor become good friends, but the nightingale is unhappy at her captivity.
-Meanwhile, the Emperor is sent a gift of a mechanical bird that can sing and is covered in beautiful jewels.
-The new toy becomes the star at the palace, and everyone forgets about the nightingale.
-The neglected nightingale flies away, and no one notices.

-Finally, when the mechanical bird breaks down, the Emperor notices that the nightingale has flown away.
-He realizes that he made a mistake: you cannot possess what you love.
-Burying himself in work, the lonely Emperor grows ill.
-Meanwhile, the beautiful palace maid has fallen in love with the Emperor.
-The Emperor nearly dies again, but the nightingale returns, and her song is again victorious over Death.
-The Emperor asks the nightingale to teach him the song of life, the greatest gift in the world.
-The bird replies that the palace maid has already given him the greatest gift: her innocent love.
-The nightingale then teaches them the song, and the Emperor, the maid and the nightingale all live happily ever after.

 Act 1

 In China, an Emperor is told of "the Nightingale", a bird that is so beautiful it makes even the fisherman stop just to hear her song ("How Beautiful!").
 The Emperor tells his Courtiers to find the Nightingale within the day, the Courtiers ask the non-royal Courtiers to find the Nightingale ("Have You Seen The Nightingale?").
 The Chef finds a Little Girl (that is unnamed) that knows the Nightingale.
 The Courtiers tell the Emperor, and the Emperor makes it the Little Girl's mission to find the Nightingale and bring it to him.
 The Little Girl takes the Courtiers to the forest ("Follow Me").
 The Courtiers mock the Nightingale upon seeing it, but when they hear her song, they bring her to the Emperor ("Nightingale?").
 The Citizens of China hear the Nightingale and they make it a nation treasure ("Festival Medley").